findoslice/edjo-pinterest-api/README.md

  - `[colour]`, the array of colours specified in the initial user request
  -  `pagesize` the size of the page
  - `[image]`, the list of pinterest cdn URLs to images found by the search

+In the case where the search finds no matches in the database, this endpoint will return an HTTP 204 No content response and no response body.

 ### `/next/<token>`